opensearch-project/documentation-website/_install-and-configure/install-dashboards/tls.md

 `opensearch.ssl.keyPassphrase` | Sets the password for the key.
 Omit this setting if the key has no password.
 Optional.
 `opensearch.ssl.keystore.path` | Uses a JKS or PKCS12/PFX key store file instead of a PEM certificate and key.
 `opensearch.ssl.keystore.password` | Sets the password for the key store.
 Required.
-`opensearch_security.cookie.secure` | If enable TLS is enabled for OpenSearch Dashboards, change the setting to `true`.
+`opensearch_security.cookie.secure` | If TLS is enabled for OpenSearch Dashboards, change the setting to `true`.
 For HTTP, set it to `false`.

 The following `opensearch_dashboards.yml` configuration shows OpenSearch and OpenSearch Dashboards running on the same machine with the demo configuration: